 What are the minimum TOEFL and IELTS requirements?

 What should I submit as the required writing sample?

 French MA and PhD: Two writing samples (one in English, one in French) are required.
-The French sample should address questions concerning the literature and culture of France or the francophone world and should be 7-10 pages in length.
+The French sample should address questions concerning the literature, film, or culture of France or the francophone world and should be 7-10 pages in length.
 The English writing sample can be about a more general topic but both samples should reflect your ability to analyze, interpret or reflect on some issue, text or theme.
 Please note that the writing samples are considered very important documents in the application file.
 Consequently, applicants should make sure that they present their intellectual abilities in the best possible light.

 For the Italian MA: Two writing samples (one in English, one in Italian) such as a paper written for a course in college (it is preferred that the topics discussed be related to Italian literature and culture).